yasl-lang/docs/grammar.md

   - Terminals are specified with double-quotes: "example".
   - An asterisk [*] means the previous expression is repeated 0 or more times: "0"*
   - A comma followed by an asterisk [,*] means the previous expression is repeated 0 or more times, separated by a comma: ID,*
+  - A comma followed by a plus sign [,+] means the previous expression is repeated 1 or more times, seperated by a comma: ID,+
   - A postfix question mark [?] means the previous expression is optional: "const"?
   - Parentheses [(...)] may be used to group expressions: ("const"?
 ID),*
   - A pipe [|] represents alternatives: "let" | "const"